• 16 min read

 11. Star Of Bethlehem Flower (Ornithogalum umbellatum)

-The Star of Bethlehem flower, also known as the Bethlehem flower, is a perennial known for its stunning white blossoms that bloom from late spring to early summer.
+The Star of Bethlehem, also known as the Bethlehem flower, is a perennial with stunning white blossoms that bloom from late spring to early summer.

 Each flower, about an inch in diameter, showcases a star-like appearance with six sepals or petals radiating outward.
 This plant, reaching heights between 0.30 to 0.48 metres, forms in clumps with slender, blade-like leaves often marked by a central white stripe, adding to its distinctive appearance.